clicon/clixon-docs/standards.rst

 `RFC 8072: YANG Patch Media Type <https://www.rfc-editor.org/rfc/rfc8072.txt>`_ is not implemented.

-In the native mode, clixon also supports:
+In the native mode, Clixon also supports:

-* HTTP/1 as a transport implemented by libevhtp
+* HTTP/1.1 as transport using a native implementation (RFC 7230),
-* HTTP/2 (RFC7540) as a transport implemented by libnghttp2.
+* HTTP/2 as transport implemented by libnghttp2 (RFC7540),
 * Transport Layer Security (TLS) implemented by libopenssl,
-* ALPN as defined in RFC 7301 for http/1, http/2 protocol selection
+* ALPN as defined in RFC 7301 for http/1, http/2 protocol selection by libopenssl

 XML and XPath
 =============